Specialsfrontbig clearSpecials2Frontbig

 “Sam couldn’t hit the side of the school,” said someone else.

-Sammy took off toward the school.
-Once inside, he shot down the hallway so fast papers on the wall fluttered.
-He entered Room 4’s coat closet with his backpack.
-He came out sporting a yellow basketball uniform complete with yellow sneakers and yellow kneepads.
+At once, Sammy took off toward the school.
+Inside, he shot down the hallway so fast that papers fluttered on the walls.
+He dove into Room 4’s coat closet with his backpack.
+He came out wearing a yellow basketball uniform complete with yellow sneakers and yellow kneepads.
 A yellow headband held his hair in place.
 A yellow mask covered his eyes.

-“Spitball is set,” he said.
-“But first a practice drill.”
+“Spitball is ready,” he said.
+“But first a practice shot.”

-The boy drew a gold tube, the size of a pencil, from the waistband of his yellow shorts.
-He held the tube to his mouth and aimed it at the X in the alphabet pinned above the whiteboard.
+From the waistband of his yellow shorts, he pulled a copper tube, the size of a pencil.
+Holding the tube to his mouth, he aimed it at the letter X pinned above the whiteboard.
 He blew twice.

 Phoot!
 Phoot!

-Two soggy paper wads shot from the tube.
-Both smacked the X dead center.
+Two soggy paper wads smacked the X dead center.

 “Spot marks the X!” the boy said.

-Heading toward the door, he grabbed an eraser from the chalk tray and tossed it over his shoulder.
+On the way out the door, he grabbed an eraser off his desk and tossed it over his shoulder.

 Plunk!

-The eraser landed in a wastebasket in the far corner.
-But by then Spitball was halfway down the hallway.
+It landed in a wastebasket across the room.
+But by then, Spitball was halfway down the hallway.

 Book Two-The Specials: Special Effects